ElShtolts13/Angela-course/README.md

 # Lesson 2.
-"I am rich"
+"I am Rich"
 1. This is my first step towards becoming a iOS developer.
 2. The app does nothing.
 3. The application was created to showcase wealth.